- What is "Code compliance"?

 Yes.
 In order to ensure efficiency of the harmonized fight against doping in sport and fairness for the athletes, compliance with the Code is mandatory for signatories of the Code, as stated in Article 23.2.1 of the Code: “The signatories shall implement applicable Code provisions through policies, statutes, rules or regulations according to their authority and within their relevant spheres of responsibility.”

 The Code assigns WADA the responsibility of monitoring implementation and enforcement of the Code by its signatories.
 WADA achieves this in a number of ways.
-For example, WADA assists ADOs by ensuring their anti-doping regulations are drafted in line with the Code and that these regulations are subsequently enforced in a Code compliant manner.
-WADA helps establish Code compliant anti-doping organizations including through Regional Anti-Doping Organizations (RADOs) in areas of the world where resources are limited.
-WADA also contributes towards costs of the anti-doping services launched by GAISF.
-(Through this initiative, launched with the support of WADA and the International Olympic Committee, GAISF provides centralized anti-doping advice, support and services to the IFs that may need them.)
+WADA assists ADOs by ensuring their anti-doping regulations are drafted in line with the Code and that these regulations are subsequently enforced in a Code compliant manner.
+WADA also helps establish Code compliant anti-doping organizations including through Regional Anti-Doping Organizations (RADOs) in areas of the world where resources are limited, for example.

 WADA has been reviewing ADOs’ anti-doping rules since 2003 – most recently with regard to the latest version of the Code which took effect on 1 January 2015 – to check whether they are in line with the Code, and makes its own assessment of the situation of the various ADOs.
 In particular, WADA checks whether ADOs are implementing the Code into their own rules in relation to anti-doping rule violations, sanctions, WADA’s right of appeal, out-of-competition testing, and compliance with the International Standards (namely the Prohibited List, the International Standard for Testing, the International Standard for Therapeutic Use Exemption, and the International Standard for Data Protection).